Xilinx/XRT/src/runtime_src/doc/toc/yocto.rst

 It is NOT targeting to be a PetaLinux document or user guide.
 Please read PetaLinux document before you read the rest of this page.

-*NOTE* The purpose of this page is only for easy to get started.
-If you are interested in details about creating software images for embedded platform.
-Please read the Software Platform section of Xilinx® Document UG1146.

 Prerequisite
 ~~~~~~~~~~~~